FAIRChemistry/chromatopy/docs/supported_formats.md

 Most output data from chromatographic devices is vendor-specific and proprietary.
 However, [OpenChrom](https://lablicate.com/platform/openchrom), an open-source software that is free for academic use, provides the tools to convert proprietary data from almost all vendors into a vendor-neutral and machine-readable format, specifically the Allotrope Simple Model (ASM).
 A complete list of supported formats for pre-processing with OpenChrom can be found [here](https://www.openchrom.net/).

-Peak detection and integration with subsequent export to the ASM format is the recommended way to prepare data for subsequent processing with `chromatopy`.
+Peak detection and integration with subsequent export to the ASM format is the recommended way to prepare data for subsequent processing with `chromhandler`.
 For information on how to batch process chromatographic data with OpenChrom, please refer to the section [Spectrum Processing with OpenChrom](#spectrum-processing-with-openchrom-from-lablicate).

 ### Allotrope Simple Model

 !!! info
     The [Allotrope Simple Model (ASM)](https://www.allotrope.org/asm) is a JSON-based and vendor-independent format for analytical data.
 It is designed to store chromatographic measurement data.

 The ASM format is the preferred format for data import.
 It can be exported from OpenChrom and contains the measured signal and data of all peaks which were processed by OpenChrom.
-The format is supported by `chromatopy` and can be imported directly.
+The format is supported by `chromhandler` and can be imported directly.

 ### Vendor specific formats

-As an alternative to the ASM format, `chromatopy` supports the import of chromatographic data from various vendors.
+As an alternative to the ASM format, `chromhandler` supports the import of chromatographic data from various vendors.
 Samples of all supported formats are provided below.

 ??? example "File Examples"